OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

     $ bash -o igncr ss_certgen.sh
     ```

-   The script guides you through the steps to generate a self-signed server certificate.
-Make sure to type *localhost* in the **Common Name** step.

    After running the script, two files will be created in the project root:
    ```
    server.crt // the certificate